mgkh286/four-card-feature-section-master/README.md

 - [w3schools 1](https://www.w3schools.com/css/css3_flexbox.asp) - This helped me for centering elements .
 I really liked this pattern and will use it going forward.
 - [w3schools 2](https://www.w3schools.com/cssref/css_units.asp) - This is an amazing article which helped me finally understand Relative length units .
 I'd recommend it to anyone still learning this concept.
 - [mdn 3](https://developer.mozilla.org/en-US/docs/Web/CSS/background) - This helped me for dealing with backgroundg elements .
 I really liked this pattern and will use it going forward.
-- [csstricks 4](https://developer.mozilla.org/en-US/docs/Web/CSS/background) - This helped me for dealing with positioning layout elements .
+- [csstricks 4](https://www.w3schools.com/css/css_pseudo_classes.asp) - This helped me for dealing with pseudo classes elements .
 I really liked this pattern and will use it going forward.

 ## Author